christineurban/omnivore-notes/vim/vim.md

     dd / yy

-delete to end of line
+delete / yank to end of line

     d$ / y$

-delete to beginning of line
+delete / yank to beginning of line

     d^ / y^